blackvirus18/statsd-middleware/README.md

 n.Use(instrumentation.StatsDMiddlewareLogger())

 ```
-## Enable Hystrix metrics to flow into statsd
+## Enable hystrix metrics to flow into statsd

 ```
 hystrixStreamHandler := hystrix.NewStreamHandler()